coop152/obsidian-vaults/Introduction to Visual Computing (27112)/Rendering.md

 ![](Pasted%20image%2020230223163653.png)
 #### Directional Lighting
 ![](Pasted%20image%2020230223163855.png)
 In order to provide a greater sense of depth and shape, we need to factor in the influence of angle and distance.
-Intuitively, you can see that objects farther from a light source will be less illuminated by it, and objects at a sharper angle to a light source will also be less illuminated.
+Intuitively, you can see that objects at a sharper angle to a light source will be less illuminated.
+How to model this?
 ![](Pasted%20image%2020230223164106.png)
 Take these variables regarding the position of an object relative to a light source.
 We can use Lambert's Law:
 $I_p$ = intensity of light source